percona/dbaas-catalog/docs/design/dbaas-catalog-design.md

 This repo provides only Catalog, OLM [operator bundles](https://olm.operatorframework.io/docs/tasks/creating-operator-bundle/) and their images are provided and maintained by individual operators.

 There could be number of bundle sources for this DBaaS Platform Catalog.
 Operator owners could:
-  1. create their own bundles and images
+  1. create their own bundles and images and push them to the operator's registry
   2. push operator's manifest and metadata to the [Kubernetes Community operators](https://github.com/k8s-operatorhub/community-operators) repo
+  3. use hybrid approach, when RC and testing bundles are created in operator's registry and release one both in operator's and community one

 When in a first case Operator owners are responsible to create CI/CD pipelines to build and publish bundle images, in a second case Kubernetes Community does that.